-As things stand right now, the PokerStars welcome bonus is quite decent, with $100 in free play available to players after completing a very simple requirement of playing just one raked hand, and a 100% deposit match up to the maximum of $600.
+As things stand right now, the PokerStars welcome bonus is quite decent, with $100 in bonus play available to players after completing a very simple requirement of playing just one raked hand, and a 100% deposit match up to the maximum of $600.

 PokerStars $100 Bonus Play

 All newcomers to any of the PokerStars US sites can get $100 in bonus funds to get them started.
 There is no deposit requirement to claim the offer.
 However, players are required to play one raked hand within the first five days from registering to trigger the bonus, so the only realistic way to actually take advantage of this offer is by making a deposit.

-To get the PokerStars $100 free bonus, follow these steps:
+To get the PokerStars $100 bonus play, follow these steps: